enthought/traits-futures/docs/source/guide/threading.rst

     identifiable.
 (Writing, reasoning about, and testing thread-safe code is *hard*).

-- **Keep task coordination logic in the main thread.** Sometimes you want to execute additional tasks depending on the results of an earlier task.
+-   **Keep task-coordination logic in the main thread.** Sometimes you want to execute additional tasks depending on the results of an earlier task.
 In that case it may be tempting to try to launch those additional tasks directly within the code for the earlier task, but the logic is likely to